Articles on South Carolina Law

 Contrary to popular belief, however, losing your license after an alcohol-related incident isn’t the end of the road, and it’s not a situation you are necessarily stuck with.
 In many cases, crippling your ability to get to work or school, pick your children up from school and sports events, or even to get groceries to feed your family is not a punishment that fits the crime.

-In SC there are ways to regain your privilege to drive, and if you are arrested for DUI and your license is suspended, you should know what options are available to you so that one mistake isn’t able to drastically impact your life.
+In SC there are ways to regain your privilege to drive, and if you are arrested for DUI and your license is suspended, you should know what options are available to you.

 Here are some options you may be eligible for if your driver’s license is suspended because of a DUI arrest or conviction: